 There have been several efforts by Muslim apologists – though intellectually dishonest – to present Islam as a religion of peace, but not much to paint it as a religion of love.
 This is no brainer.
 Why try to convince others of a quality that is obviously missing from your religion?

 William Chittick, a Western scholar, assures us: “Part of Islam’s intellectual heritage is a vast literature exploring and elucidating the nature of love.”
 He quotes Rashid Maybudi who calls the Quran “the story of love and lovers.”
-He brandishes the views of 13th century Muslim writers like Tabrizi, Ibn Qayyim and Rumi, but offers no part of the Quran or hadiths to back up his argument.
+He brandishes the views of 13th century Muslim writers like Tabrizi, Ibn Qayyim and Rumi, but quotes no part of the Quran or hadiths to back up his argument.

 Chittick was actually quoting the works of Sufis (and Medieval free thinkers) as representative of mainstream Islam.
 Sufism, a system of Islamic mysticism, emphasizes love, inner meditation and spiritual union with Allah.
-It was a sect developed when the Orientalists realized that Islam was inferior to their religion and culture, so rather than rejecting it, tried to hide its savagery with philosophy; mask its beastly face with mysticism and mollify its crude deity with spirituality.
+It was a sect developed when the Orientalists realized that Islam was inferior to their religions and cultures, so rather than rejecting it, tried to hide its savagery with philosophy; mask its beastly face with mysticism and mollify its crude deity with spirituality.

-But love is the foundation of this universe and “God is love” (1 Jh.
+But love is the foundation of this universe and “God is love” (1 Jn.
 4:8).
 A religion that claims to be from God must have love as its hallmark.
 To understand Islam, however, we need to understand Muhammad.
 And to understand Muhammad is to understand Muslims.
 Do Muhammad’s teachings and lifestyle reflect God’s love?

 The Quran attaches a negative notion to love in several places: